paketo-buildpacks/rfcs/text/dependencies/rfcs/0000-dependency-management-phase-one.md

 `buildpack.toml` up-to-date with new dependency versions.

 In order to run the steps in a generalized workflow, each step will need to conform to a standardized set of inputs and outputs.
-Each can be written in any language, but should have a simple way to be executed via a Makefile so it can be called in a consistent manner.
-A `Makefile` will be created with targets for each step, with each step being a bash script in this example:
+Version retrieval, metadata gathering, and dependency testing can all be written in any language, but should have a simple way to be executed via a Makefile so it can be called in a consistent manner.
+A `Makefile` will be created with targets for these steps, with each step being a bash script in this example:

 `<buildpack>/dependency/Makefile`:
 ```
 retrieve:
 	@./retrieval/retrieve.sh $(buildpackTomlPath) $(output)
-compile:
-	@./compilation/compile.sh $(version) $(outputDir) $(target)
 test:
 	@./test/test.sh $(tarballName) $(version)
 ```

+Dependency compilation and the problem of performing compilation for different operating systems and architectures will be handled in a slightly different manner.
+Instead of using the Makefile approach, compilation will be rolled into a Github Action.
+This will be described in greater detail below.

+Overall, this plan will hit on the 5 outlined processes in a way that can be generalized for running in automation, while being useable locally.

+### Detailed Steps

-#### 1. Version Retrieval (`make retrieve`)
+### 1. Version Retrieval (`make retrieve`)
   * Description: Discovers dependency versions newer than `buildpack.toml` versions (within constraints) and returns each with a set of generated metadata in the form of a `metadata.json` file.